gthreehosmane/linux/README.md

      - goto the linux folder(linux folder will be created after cloning is complete)
      - make menuconfig - no changes were made
-     - copy the current config file to a new config file in current directory(Config version may vary based on the linux distro you are using). command uname -a can be used to check the current config command - cp /boot/config-5.11.0-38-generic  .config
+     - copy the current config file to a new config file in current directory(Config version may vary based on the linux distro you are using). command uname -a can be used to check the current config using command
+     - cp /boot/config-5.11.0-38-generic  .config
      - make oldconfig
      - make prepare
+     - created following files manually
+       - x509.genkey file under /linux/certs
+       - signing_key.pem file under/linux/certs
-     - created x509.genkey file under /linux/certs, signing_key.pem file under/linux/certs, canonical-certs.pem file under /linux/debian,  canonical-revoked-certs.pem file /linux/debian**
+       - canonical-certs.pem file under /linux/debian
+       - canonical-revoked-certs.pem file /linux/debian**
      - make -j 6 modules (replace 6 with the number of cup cores you have allocated to the vm - this is for compiling modules in parallel)
      - make -j 6
      - sudo make modules_install